 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from alleged professional negligence, treatment errors, or failure to identify contraindications.
-If a client claims your deep tissue massage aggravated a herniated disc or your sports massage caused a muscle tear, professional indemnity covers legal defence costs and any compensation awarded.
-This is the most critical cover for massage therapists. $500K - $2M
+Professional Indemnity Essential Covers claims of professional negligence, treatment errors, or failure to identify contraindications.
+When a client alleges your deep tissue work aggravated a herniated disc or your sports massage caused a muscle tear, PI insurance pays legal defence costs and any compensation awarded.
+This is the most critical policy for massage therapists. $500K - $2M

-Public Liability Essential Covers injury to clients or visitors at your premises - a client slipping on massage oil on the floor, tripping over a step in your home studio, or a visitor injuring themselves in the waiting area.
-Also covers damage to third-party property during mobile massage visits to homes or workplaces. $1M - $5M
+Public Liability Essential Covers injury to clients or visitors at your premises - someone slipping on oil on the floor, tripping on a step in your home studio, or injuring themselves in the waiting area.
+Also covers property damage during mobile visits to homes and workplaces. $5M - $20M

-Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under the Work Health and Safety Act 2011, Consumer Guarantees Act, or other Australian statutes.
-Particularly relevant given the physical, hands-on nature of massage therapy and the risk of client injury. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs from prosecution under the Work Health and Safety Act, Australian Consumer Law, or other statutes.
+Particularly relevant given the physical, hands-on nature of massage therapy. $500K - $1M

-Material Damage / Contents Recommended Covers your business equipment - massage tables, hot stone sets, oil warmers, linen, and clinic fitout.
-While individual items may not be expensive, replacing everything after theft, fire, or water damage can cost $10,000 - $50,000+ depending on your setup. $10K - $100K
+Material Damage / Contents Recommended Covers business equipment - massage tables, hot stone sets, oil warmers, linen, and clinic fitout.
+While individual items may not be high-value, replacing everything after a theft, fire, or water event can cost $10,000 to $50,000 depending on your setup. $10K - $100K

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire at your studio, flood damage to your home clinic, or major equipment loss.
-For sole traders who rely entirely on their own hands for income, this cover is particularly valuable.
+Business Interruption Recommended Replaces lost income when an insured event - studio fire, flood damage, or major equipment loss - prevents you from working.
+For sole traders whose revenue depends entirely on their own hands, this cover is particularly valuable.
 12 months revenue

-Cyber Liability Optional Covers costs if client records or personal data are compromised through a data breach or ransomware attack.
-Massage therapists who use online booking systems and store client health history, contact details, and payment information may hold more personal data than they realise.
-Protected under the Privacy Act 2020. $50K - $250K
+Cyber Liability Optional Covers costs when client records or personal data are compromised.
+Massage therapists using online booking platforms and storing health history, contact details, and payment information may hold more personal data than they realise.
+Protected under the Privacy Act 1988. $50K - $250K

-Portable Equipment / Tools Cover Optional Covers portable massage tables, oil kits, hot stones, and other equipment you take to client locations.
-Standard material damage policies may not cover items away from your premises.
+Portable Equipment Cover Optional Covers portable massage tables, oil kits, hot stones, and other gear taken to client locations.
+Standard contents policies may not cover items away from your premises.
 Particularly relevant for mobile massage therapists who transport equipment daily. $5K - $20K

 Business Insurance Providers for Massage Therapists

-These Australian business insurance providers offer policies suited to massage therapy and wellness practices.
+The following Australian insurers offer policies suited to massage therapy and wellness practices.

 BizCover